SultansOfCode/GeorgeTheDuck/README.md

 All the other can be acquired under the options menu, buying them directly from the smart contract

 Developed and tested under Chrome with MetaMask extension

+## Controls

+### Keyboard

+- Arrows: navigates in the menu
+- Enter: confirms selection
+- Space: jumps
+- Esc: goes to previous screen

+### Mouse/touch

+- Swipe: navigates in the menu
+- Swipe left: goes back to menu from game
+- Click: confirms selection in menu / go back to menu when on options